-Receive a response corresponding to the request identifier ReqId- The request must have been made by send\request/2 to the gen\statem process.
+This function is used to receive for a reply of a request made with send\request/2 to the gen\statem process.
 This function must be called from the same process from which send\request/2 was made.

-Timeout specifies how long to wait for a response.
-If no response is received within the specified time, the function returns timeout.
-Assuming that the server executes on a node supporting aliases (introduced in OTP 24) the request will also be abandoned.
-That is, no response will be received after a timeout.
-Otherwise, a stray response might be received at a later time.
+Timeout is an integer greater then or equal to zero that specifies how many milliseconds to wait for an reply, or the atom infinity to wait indefinitely.
+Defaults to infinity.
+If no reply is received within the specified time, the function returns timeout.
+Assuming that the server executes on a node supporting aliases (introduced in OTP 24) no response will be received after a timeout.
+Otherwise, a garbage response might be received at a later time.